NoCompromises/laravel-project-standard/README.md

 New Laravel installs default to Vite, but we're still using Webpack on our projects.

 Follow the Docker instructions in the README to make sure all npm commands are run through Docker containers.

+Instead of using a separate bootstrap file, we load any necessary code directly in `app.js`

 ### Code Standards